fogine/blog/content/blog/serviser-01.md

     - API documentation (in form of frontend application) autogeneration from code

+Even though the library has been production tested in multiple commercial projects, it has not found its community yet.
 Any contributions are welcome and greatly appreciated!

 In the next post we will go through tutorial on how to build simple API service with [serviser](https://github.com/lucid-services/serviser).